fnielsen/afinn/README.rst

 --------
 If you as a scientist use the wordlist or the code please cite this one:

-* Finn Årup Nielsen, "A new ANEW: evaluation of a word list for sentiment analysis in microblogs" , Proceedings of the ESWC2011 Workshop on 'Making Sense of Microposts': Big things come in small packages 718 in CEUR Workshop Proceedings: 93-98.
+* Finn Årup Nielsen, "A new ANEW: evaluation of a word list for sentiment analysis in microblogs", Proceedings of the ESWC2011 Workshop on 'Making Sense of Microposts': Big things come in small packages.
+Volume 718 in CEUR Workshop Proceedings: 93-98.
 2011 May.
 Matthew Rowe, Milan Stankovic, Aba-Sah Dadzie, Mariann Hardey (editors)

 Paper with supplement: http://www2.imm.dtu.dk/pubdb/views/edoc_download.php/6006/pdf/imm6006.pdf